fierceredpanda/sqoop-examples/README.md

 ### Sqoop Jobs
 ---

-#### simple-pull
+#### simple-import

-Simple pull moves data from a MySQL table to HDFS.
-Use the `sqoop/simple-pull/simple-pull-sqoop.sh` scropt to run the job.
-The data is written out to `/user/cloudera/simple_pull`.
+Simple import moves data from a MySQL table to HDFS.
+Use the `sqoop/simple-import/simple-import.sh` scropt to run the job.
+The data is written out to `/user/cloudera/simple_import`.

 ###### Customer